amorist/awesome/README.md

 ## Go

+- [openfga/openfga](https://github.com/openfga/openfga) - A high performance and flexible authorization/permission engine built for developers and inspired by Google Zanzibar
 - [mylxsw/heimdall](https://github.com/mylxsw/heimdall) - Heimdall is a database tools specially designed for MySQL.
 Using it, you can directly import xlsx or csv file to database or export SQL query results to various file formats.
 Currently, it supports JS
 - [suyuan32/simple-admin-tools](https://github.com/suyuan32/simple-admin-tools) - A cloud-native Go microservices framework with cli tool for productivity.
 - [octo-cli/octo-cli](https://github.com/octo-cli/octo-cli) - A command line client covering 100% of GitHub's restful APIs.